The Genealogy of Christ and Other Problems Part 2

 Two Manuscripts attributed to Epiphanius on the family of Christ compared.

 The fourth century Church father, Epiphanius, Bishop of Salamis, wrote an account on the family of Christ that has important information.
 It contains backgrounds of His mother, Father, family last name, siblings, intermarriage and more.
 Although it is brief, containing only a few paragraphs, it is an important source of history.
-However, it is controversial, especially in light of the fact that the text that Epiphanius is quoted from, Adversus Hæreses, has many later editorial insertions.
+However, it is controversial, especially in light of the fact that the text that Epiphanius is quoted from, Adversus Hæreses, which has many later editorial insertions.
 Another text, Quæstiones first written around the seventh century, contains portions of Epiphanius account, and follows closer to the original edition.

 Comparing these texts in the Greek and Latin also allows one to graph how the concept of Christ’s family had evolved over the centuries.